FrostykCoder/password_creator_block_2/README.md

 ## How to Run

 1. Clone this repository or download `password_gen.py`.
+2. Ensure Python is installed, you will need 3.7 or higher.
-2. In your terminal, run `python password_gen.py`.
+3. In your terminal, run `python password_gen.py`.
-3. Enter a word and length of password when prompted.
+4. Enter a word and length of password when prompted.

 ## Warnings and Limitations